dimak01/sharp-bridge/README.md

    - This opens the UDP port needed for iPhone communication
    - If you need to remove the firewall rules later, run `tools\cleanup-firewall.bat`
 3. Run `SharpBridge.exe` for the first time
-4. The application will create default configuration files in the `Configs` directory
+4. The application will create default configuration files in the `configs` directory

 ## Configuration

 SharpBridge uses a consolidated configuration system with automatic hot-reload capabilities.

-### Application Configuration (`Configs/ApplicationConfig.json`)
+### Application Configuration (`configs/ApplicationConfig.json`)

 All settings are managed in a single configuration file: